fugue-project/tutorials/index.md

 >- **Some code snippets run slow on binder** as the machine on binder isn't powerful enough for a distributed framework such as Spark.
 >- Parallel executions can become sequential, so some of the performance comparison examples will not give you the correct numbers.

-Alternatively, you should get decent performance if running its docker image on your own machine:
+Alternatively, you should get decent performance if running the Docker image on your own machine:

 ```
 docker run -p 8888:8888 fugueproject/tutorials:latest